twoBirds/twobirds-core/README.md

 The difference between these selectors is: tb.dom() returns DOM nodes, tb() returns tb instances that are contained therein.

-twoBirds can work with any selector lib ( jQuery etc. ) that returns array-like objects.

 Read the API documentation included in the package.

 #### 3.) a trigger mechanism to communicate with the selected instance on the page